 Here’s further proof that cauliflower can do anything.
-In this recipe, tender roasted florets blend with lemon juice and salt for a creamy dip that goes with anything.
+In this recipe, tender roasted florets blend with lemon juice and salt for a creamy dip that goes with all your favorites.
 Make this one more Bulletproof and roast your cauliflower in ghee instead of olive oil (or steam it), plus avoid eating garlic too often.

 Image via Healthful Pursuit

-This dip gets some sneaky upgrades: It uses soaked cashews to create a creamy consistency, and grass-fed collagen peptides for an extra boost of protein.
+This dip gets some sneaky upgrades: It uses soaked cashews to create a creamy consistency, and grass-fed Collagen Protein for an extra boost of protein.
 Mix it all with crisp bacon crumbles and top with lettuce and tomato for a delicious dip with no oven needed.
-Make this game day food Bulletproof and use pastured bacon and raw cashews, plus avoid having garlic, onions, and pepper too often.
+Make this game day food Bulletproof and use pastured bacon and raw cashews, plus avoid having garlic, onions and pepper too often.

 Image via Life Made Keto

 This iconic dip is the perfect blend of flavor and texture: Creamy avocado blends with salt, cilantro and lime juice for a tart and tangy dip.
 To keep it Bulletproof, omit the onions (and skip the peppers if you’re sensitive to nightshades).